shashikant00/05_SpringBoot2DataJpaMultiDb/README.md

 #  Application Name :  05_SpringBoot2DataJpaMultiDb
-### Description : This application represents, How to configred multiple DB here I've used MySql DB.
+### Description : This application represents, How to configred multiple DB here I've used MySql DB with Springboot .